canada-ca/canada-ca.github.io/_posts/2020-10-08-collect-feedback.md

 ## Processing feedback

-Adobe Analytics processes the quantitative data - the number of yes vs no responses, and the preset answers for what was wrong.
+Adobe Analytics processes the quantitative data - the number of yes versus no responses, and the preset answers for what was wrong.
 For the pilot study, text-based feedback went to a generic email account at Health Canada.
 Huge kudos to Health Canada/PHAC for going through the feedback and analyzing it.

 Since this pilot, we’ve built a process that pulls text-based feedback directly into a database.
 We've been experimenting with machine learning to automatically classify it.
 We’ve also built a web-based interface to help departments go through the feedback to find trends and insights.